giuliachiola/super-blog-content/til/git/delete-git-branch.md

 git branch --unset-upstream
 ```

-Note: you don't have to delete local branch because you already have rename it!
+Note: if you followed the previous step, you don't have to delete local branch because you have already renamed it!

 - Update the upstream branch to the new one and push it
 ```bash